Benefits of Nutritional Yeast

 There are many types of food yeast products, but they are very different from each other:

 Brewer's Yeast: This is alive and used to brew beer.
-The dead yeast cells left from the brewing processing can be consumed as nutritional yeast but will not have the same umami flavor.
+The dead yeast cells left from the brewing processing can be consumed as nutritional yeast but not have the same umami flavor.

 Baker's Yeast: This yeast is bought alive and is used to leaven bread.
 The yeast is killed during baking.

 Nutritional yeast is the only yeast that is appropriate for feeding.
+It will not cause or worsen yeast infections as it is dead and a different species.

 Types of Nutritional Yeast